 What is the Marginal Standing Facility Rate (MSF)?

 The MSF or Marginal Standing Facility (MSF) Rate is the rate at which RBI lends funds overnight to scheduled banks, against government securities.
 RBI has introduced this borrowing scheme to regulate short-term asset liability mismatch in a more effective manner.

 Both repo rate and MSF are rates at which RBI lends money to various other banks.
 However, there are some differences between the two, they are:

-- Repo rate is applied to loans given to banks who are applying to meet their short-term financial needs.
-While, MSF is meant for lending overnight to banks.
+- The repo rate is applied to loans given to banks that are looking to meet their short-term financial needs.
+While, the MSF is meant for lending overnight to banks.